A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: Numerical examples

-A dynamic deterministic treatment regime is considered, where treatment assignments in each period are determined by the values of selected tailoring variables.
-Specifically, we created a setting where $N=1,000$ individuals were included in a longitudinal observational study across $T=5$ periods.
-Three confounders are simulated, $L_t=(L_{t,1},L_{t,2},L_{t,3})'$, where $L_{t,1}$ is a binary variable, and $L_{t,2}$ and $L_{t,3}$ are two continuous variables, with $L_{t,2}$ designed as the tailoring variable for the treatment regime.
-For illustrative purposes, we assume the following generative models for the confounders, that is, for $t=1,\ldots,T-1$,
+We use simulations to evaluate the finite-sample performance of the proposed BART estimators with comparisons to other methods.
+We create a setting where $N=1,000$ individuals were included in a longitudinal observational study across $T=5$ periods.
+Three confounders are simulated, $L_t=(L_{t,1},L_{t,2},L_{t,3})'$, where $L_{t,1}$ is a binary variable, and $L_{t,2}$ and $L_{t,3}$ are two continuous variables.
+We assume the following generative models for the confounders, that is, for $t=1,\ldots,T-1$,